MdSajid1044/MvRVFL/README.md

 We have put a demo of the “MvRVFL” model with the “breast_cancer_wisc_prog” dataset

-In this demonstration, the codes are run for a fixed hyperparameter for the “breast_cancer_wisc_prog” dataset c1 = 0.00001 c2 = 1000
+In this demonstration, the codes are run for a fixed hyperparameter for the “breast_cancer_wisc_prog” dataset:

+c1 = 0.00001

+c2 = 1000

 rho =0.01

 N = 23

 For detailed hyperparameter settings, please refer to the paper.